mikolaj-jankowski/Clean-Architecture-And-Domain-Driven-Design-Solution-Template/README.md

 The implementation of business domain logic is kept to a minimum.
 Selected use cases were implemented to demonstrate communication between layers and the use of domain and integration events.

+This project is undergoing rapid development, with new features being added frequently.
+Stay updated and click Watch button, click ⭐ if you find it useful.

 ## Table of contents

 * [1.
 Instalation](#1-Installation)